Nestle CEO shake-up a chance to reset, say analysts

 The multinational behind Nespresso coffee capsules and KitKat chocolate bars announced late Monday it had dismissed Laurent Freixe with immediate effect over an “undisclosed romantic relationship with a direct subordinate”.

-The company veteran had only been in post since September 2024, a year in which Nestle saw its revenue decline by 1.8 percent to 91.35 billion Swiss francs ($113.66 billion).
+The company veteran had only been in post since September 2024, a year in which Nestle saw its revenue decline by 1.8 per cent to 91.35 billion Swiss francs (RM480 billion).

 As the share price declined, Freixe was tasked with reviving sales by emphasising the group’s flagship products.